On polygonal relative equilibria in the N-vortex problem: Two polygons with the same vorticity on each polygon

+This allows to prove that the numerator of \(G_3'(r)\) vanishes exactly for two values \(s_3'<s_3''\) of \(r\), each one being the multiplicative inverse of the other.
+We obtain: which allows to plot the graph of \(G_3\) (figure \ref{g3}).
+For convenience, we plotted the graph of the function \(G_3\) only for \(0\le r\le 1\), which corresponds to the case where polygon \(2\) is inside.
+Then it is easy to plot the graph for \(r\ge 1\), as changing \(r\) by \(1/r\) corresponds to exchanging the two polygons, or to changing \(\gamma \) by \(1/\gamma \).
+Thus, the \(r\ge 1\) corresponding to a given value of \(\gamma \) are the multiplicative inverses of the \(r\le 1\) corresponding to \(1/\gamma \) in figure \ref{g3}.\\

-{\bf Proof.} As in the proof of Proposition \ref{eq_re}, we have, for any \(k\), \(l\in \{0, \ldots , n-1\}\), using again Propositions \ref{field} and \ref{multiplier}: So the configuration is an absolute equilibrium if, and only if: \(v_{0,1}=v_{0,2}=0\).
-According to Propositions \ref{field} and \ref{multiplier}, this is equivalent to: This is also equivalent to: The identity of the two last members is equivalent to:
+For all \(n\), we can determine which relative equilibria are, in fact, absolute equilibria.
+A configuration formed of two concentric regular \(n\)-gons (with center at the origin) is an absolute equilibrium when a vortex of polygon \(1\) (at point \(z_1\)) and a vortex of polygon \(2\) (at point \(z_2\)) have zero velocity.
+Repeating the calculation made in Aref et al. (2002), we can show that this condition is equivalent to: This is also equivalent to: The identity of the two last members is equivalent to:

-So the configuration is an absolute equilibrium if, and only if: We obtain the value of \(\Gamma _2/\Gamma _1\) solving the second degree equation which expresses the identity of the two last members.
-The identity of the two first members and the negativity of \(-(\Gamma _2/\Gamma _1)^2\) give us the argument and the modulus of \(s_2/s_1\).
-QED.\\
+So the configuration is an absolute equilibrium when: We obtain the value of \(\gamma \) by solving the second degree equation which expresses the identity of the two last members.
+Then the identity of the two first members gives the value of \(z_2/z_1\).
+Thus, we can see that only in the staggered case the configuration can be an absolute equilibrium, for the following values: (or for the multiplicative inverses of these values, obtained after exchanging the two polygons).\\